 A-League: Brisbane Roar v Melbourne Victory

-Brisbane Roar host Melbourne Victory in a semi-final in the 2013-14 A-League season at Suncorp Stadium on Sunday April 27.
+Brisbane Roar and Melbourne Victory will meet in Round 24 of the A-League at Suncorp Stadium on Saturday March 22.

 Head-to-head: